 Every morning, I fight against my breakfast vice: a bagel with cream cheese.
 Without a doubt, I could eat a bagel with cream cheese every single day of my life and never get tired of it.
 My metabolism, however, does not agree with this way of life.
 So on most mornings my breakfast consists of a toasted multigrain English muffin with either peanut butter, raisins, and a sprinkle of cinnamon or sweetened cottage cheese and for the most part, I’m truly satisfied with these options.
-But when I need a change of pace, I make myself a healthy egg sandwich like this one with spinach, feta, and sundried tomatoes on my favorite multigrain English muffin.
+But when I need a change of pace, I make myself a healthy egg sandwich like this spinach, feta, and sundried tomato version on my favorite multigrain English muffin.
 It’s a quick breakfast to throw together on busy mornings and I love the fact that it’s so filling that I don’t even think about anything else to eat until lunchtime.
 All in all, I never miss the bagel with cream cheese when I’ve got an egg sandwich like this one to look forward to in the morning!

 2 English muffins (I love Thomas' Light Multigrain), toasted and buttered (optional)